pflanze/functional-perl/docs/intro.md

 FP::Struct.

-The `the_method` function "turns" a method call into a function call: just like we would say `*area` if it were an imported function, we say `the_method "area"` to indicate that this method name should be called on the value that is passed by map as the (first and only) argument.
+The `the_method` function "turns" a method call into a function call: just like we would say `\&area` if it were an imported function, we say `the_method "area"` to indicate that this method name should be called on the value that is passed by map as the (first and only) argument.